-Friend & Family Carers will be placed in the work focused interview group for the first year that the claimant has responsibility for a child under 16.
+Friend and family carers will be placed in the Work Focused Interview only group for the first year that a claimant has responsibility for a child under 16.

-Evidence must be provided within one month of the claimant being allocated to the regime to confirm the claimant is correctly placed.
+Evidence must be provided within one month of the claimant being allocated to the regime to confirm they are correctly placed.
 Evidence could include: